Missouri dad’s testimony against transgender sports ban goes viral: ‘Let them have their childhoods’

 “The moment we allowed my daughter to be who she is, to grow her hair, to wear the clothes she wanted to wear, she was a different child,” Boulware added.
 “It was a total transformation.
 I now have a confident, a smiling, a happy daughter.”

-Rep. Chuck Basye (R), the bill’s sponsor, has argued that the legislation would support the athletic careers of cisgender girls and to protect them from missing future athletic opportunities.
+Rep. Chuck Basye (R), the bill’s sponsor, has argued that the legislation would support the athletic careers of cisgender girls and protect them from missing future athletic opportunities.

-“Women or young girls, ladies in that matter, after they work hard in a competitive sport and then lose that opportunity to go on to the next level to get a college scholarship,” Basye told KTVI.
+“Women or young girls, ladies, in that matter, after they work hard in a competitive sport ... then lose that opportunity to go on to the next level to get a college scholarship,” Basye told KTVI.

 But Boulware said the bill’s proponents falsely argue that transgender athletes who play on girls’ teams have an advantage over their biological female peers.